|

 Takes a list of space-separated network interface names.
 This

-option restricts the network interfaces that processes of
+option restricts the network interfaces that processes of this

-network interfaces listed (allow-list).
-If the first
+interfaces listed (allow-list).
+If the first character of the

-processes can only use network interfaces not listed
+use network interfaces not listed (deny-list).

 This option can appear multiple times, in which case the